 If you use multiple stakes with cross supports, you may want to train your plants to the upwind side of the supports so the plant will rest against the cross supports when the wind is blowing.

-Tie-in plants to the stake 2 or 3 inches above the leaf stems then loop the tie loosely around the main stem not far below the base of the leaf stem and fasten with a square knot or figure-eight loop.
+Tie in plants to the stake 2 or 3 inches above the leaf stems then loop the tie loosely around the main stem not far below the base of the leaf stem and fasten with a square knot or figure-eight loop.

-Check plants every four five days to see if they need extra support; you will have to tie plants every ten days or so—depending on the growth rate.
+Check plants every four or five days to see if they need extra support; you will have to tie plants every ten days or so—depending on the growth rate.

-Disadvantages of Staking Tomatoes
+Disadvantages of staking tomatoes

-- There are some disadvantages to staking tomatoes:
+Here are the disadvantages of staking tomatoes:

 - It takes time and effort to stake, train, and prune tomatoes.

 - Staked tomatoes may be more susceptible to cracking and sunscald because of less foliage cover.

 - Pruning away side shoots can reduce yield.